smbraden/CS12-AVR/README.md

 * STK500
 * J-Link (over IP)

-The hex file can also be flashed to the MCU using another avrdude-supported ISP programmer.The command for flashing Hello_AtmelStudio is the following:
+The hex file can also be flashed to the MCU using another avrdude-supported ISP programmer.
+The command for flashing Hello_AtmelStudio using a USBasp programmer is the following:

  `<avrdude -p m328 -c usbasp -e -U flash:w:Hello_AtmelStudio.hex>`